 This is a view from the top of our hotel.
 You can see the blue roof of their President's home (Koreans call it "the blue house " their version of our "white house ".)
 You can also see the grounds of the Gyeongbokgung Palace.

-We walked through Insadong again; quirky section of town with lots of tourism, arts and fashion.
+We walked through Insadong again; a quirky section of town with lots of tourism, arts and fashion.
 An escape artist was giving an impromptu show, generating a large crowd of spectators.
 (Yes; he actually made it out of these chains!!)

 We ate dinner tonight at this restaurant in Insadong.
 It was a crowded tonight since it's the weekend.
 Bo's eyes lit up when they brought out the side dishes.
 This little guy will eat mushrooms, green seaweed, bulgogi and of course his favorite: bap (rice).
 It was delicious & we all ate heartily!